dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/outlets/BannerOutlet.ts' %}

 Now, we can the swap out the widgets for the newly created `outlets`.
-Notice we haven't needed to changed any of wrapped widgets!
+Notice we have not needed to changed any of wrapped widgets!

 {% instruction 'First, swap the widget imports for the outlet imports in `App.ts`.' %}